itsfuad/Poketab-Messenger/README.md

     19.webp
     20.webp
 ```
-> It's very important to have two folders.
+It's very important to have two folders.
 If your sticker is not animated then put the files both of the directories.
-+ In the public/stickers/stickersConfig.js file, add your sticker name and count.
-Note: The list order will be followed in the sticker menu.
+In the `./public/stickers/stickersConfig.js` file, add your sticker name and count.

+**Note: The list order will be followed in the sticker menu.**
 ```js
 const Stickers = [
     {"name": "cat", "count": "29", "icon": "15"}, //sticker on the cat folder which contains 29 webp files and 15th image is the icon.